Advice for businesses

 - a business looking to recruit urgently to respond to high demands as a result of COVID-19?

 If so, you can register your details at a new Covid-19 Jobs and Support portal.
-It allows you to advertise jobs, search for live vacancies, recruit employers, link to employability support and find up-to-date information on your rights.
+It allows you to advertise jobs, search for live vacancies, recruit employees, link to employability support and find up-to-date information on your rights.

 After you register, you can search for job opportunities, add your skills and qualifications, upload your CV and cover letter, and tailor your job preferences.